zorglub3/rsynth/README.md

 ## Future work

-- More modules...
-Especially for control, but also delay and some reverbs.
-- Improved "input expressions" for defining module interconnections.
 - Compile time parsing of INI files to generate Rust code for defining a synth.
 - Compile to more exotic targets: Raspberry Pi and Daisy Seed.
+Use `no_std` in `synth-engine` and allow for INI file to Rust compilation at build time.
 - Build unikernel deployments of a complete synth to Raspberry Pi to make a "hardware synth" that starts up real quick.
 Have a look at unikraft.
 - More testing.
 - Documentation.

-### Stuff to do soon
+- Allow for toplevel expression definitions in INI files.
+To work like "define" in eg C/C++.

+### More modules

+- Simple Sum and Integral modules for composing more advanced modules without recompiling everything.
+- Allpass filters and cascaded allpass filters.
+To build waveguide modules.
+- Highpass filter (6db).
+- DC reject filter.
+- Various reed models, bowed string, et.c.
-- Improve/simplify the wavetable module
+- Vosim variant on wavetable module
-- Use PolyBLEP for the sawtooth oscillator (and make a PWM/square oscillator).
-- Clean up modules.
-Some are redundant (quadrature oscillator), some should be renamed (`midi_cc` and `midi_mono` - they are not really MIDI), some of the code can probably be improved a lot.

 ## Testing